bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 > To allow value to be split and combined, transactions contain multiple inputs and outputs.
 Normally there will be either a single input from a larger previous transaction or multiple inputs combining smaller amounts, and at most two outputs: one for the payment, and one returning the change, if any, back to the sender. - Bitcoin's Whitepaper

 We have been using Account Balance transaction model so far.
 In Bitcoin, transactions work differently.
 In each transaction, there are inputs and outputs.
-The outputs of a transaction records the addresses and amount to send to.
-The inputs to a transaction provides evidence to consume the outputs of previous transactions.
+The output of a transaction records the addresses and amount to send to.
+Each input to a transaction provides evidence to consume an output from a previous transaction.

-Any outputs that have to be spent are called **Unspent Transaction Output** (UTXO).
+Any output that can be spent are called **Unspent Transaction Output** (UTXO).

+In practice, the balance of an address in the account transaction model is stored in a global state.
+In the UTXO model, it is the sum of all UTXO of an address.

 ## 3 Rules of UTXO model

 * Every transaction must prove that the sum of its inputs are greater than the sum of its outputs.
-(Why?)
 * Every referenced input must be valid and not yet spent.
 * The transaction must have a signature matching the owner of the input for every input.

 ![UTXO Model](utxo-model.jpg)

+Q1.
+Why is the sum of output funds always greater than input funds?

 *Image Credit: bitcoin.org*

-Let us update our Transaction class
+Let us update our Transaction class, replacing toAddress and fromAddress by txIn and txOut classes.

 ```
 # src/chapter_05/Transaction.js